LindseyM20/planner-application/README.md

 ## Description:

-Here you will find files for a dynamic application that will run in the browser to generate a random password for the user.
-The program takes in several inputs, confirming whether the user would like to include uppercase letters, lowercase letters, numbers, and/or special characters and then prompting the user for their desired password character length.
-The generator accounts for uncooperative users, reprompting them for valid inputs.
-This application features dynamically updated HTML and CSS driven by JavaScript, rolled into a user interface that is clean and mobile responsive.
+Here you will find files for a simple calendar application that allows the user to save events for each hour of the day.
+This app will run in the browser and save the user's input for later reference.

+The JavaScript and JQuery functionality lends dynamic CSS styling as well as access to local storage, so that the user's entered content persists when the page is refreshed.
+The date and time are kept current using the Moment.js library.

 ## Installation: